jundalisay/sp/content/en/research/indian/gospel/chapter-52d.md

 It is very risky for me to live here.
 Here my mind is undergoing a change.

 Formerly I used to dream about my parents and other relatives.
 Then I dreamt of woman, the embodiment of māyā.
 I have suffered twice; I had to go back to my relatives at home.
 Therefore I am going far away from them.
 The Master once told me, 'Your people at home are apt to do anything; never trust them.'

-"Rakhal said: "These are the reasons for his going away.
+Rakhal said: "These are the reasons for his going away.
 Once he remarked: 'Narendra often goes home to look after his mother, brothers, and sisters.
 And he supervises the family's lawsuit.
 I am afraid that I too may feel like going home, following his example.'"

 Narendra remained silent.